 The CRO must receive the following documents from each of the companies involved.
 Please note that it is a requirement of the Act that separate declarations/resolutions are made by EACH individual company in the process.
 One form will not cover all the companies involved in the process.

 The declaration must include the following:

-The declaration must be submitted within 21 days of the event.
+The declaration must be submitted not later than 21 days after the event.
 Upon receipt of both the declaration and the resolution, the registration of the merger can be effected.
 It needs to be made clear which company or companies is/are to be merged.